 Bullying is unacceptable and is taken very seriously by everyone at Belmont.
 In addition to our regular PHSE lessons, each November the school takes part in Anti-Bullying Week.
 If your child is being bullied at school, the school has policies and procedures in place to support you.
-If you think your child is being bullied, please come and talk to Mr Davidson or the class teacher.
+If you think your child is being bullied, please come and talk to the class teacher.
 You can find a copy of our anti-bullying policy below.

 Top tips for parents from the Anti-Bullying Alliance website:

 - If your child is being bullied don’t panic.
 Explain to your child that the bullying is not their fault and together you will sort this out.

 - Bullying is never acceptable; and should always be taken seriously.
 It is never your child’s fault if they’ve been bullied.

 - Try and establish the facts.
 It can be helpful to keep a diary of events.
 If the bullying is online, save or copy images and text.

 - Find out what your child wants to happen.
 Help to identify steps you can take; and the skills they have to help sort out the situation.
 Make sure you always keep them informed about any actions you decide to take.

 - You may be tempted to tell your child to retaliate but this can have unpredictable results.
 Your child might get into trouble or get even more hurt.
 Rather – role play non-violent ways they can respond to children that are bullying them (e.g. ‘I don’t like it when you say that to me/do that to me.
 Stop.’); show them how to block or unfriend people if the bullying is online and help them identify other friends or adults that can support them.

 - Encourage your child to get involved in activities that build their confidence and esteem, and help them to form friendships outside of school (or wherever the bullying is taking place).